 Here's a small sample of our recently published research.
+You can find more studies by visiting the Google Scholar page for Dr. St. Peter.

 Higher-Education Research: Increasing Class participation Using the Good Behavior Game